-The Department of Economics invites your application to participate in the 2017-2018 undergraduate mentorship program in September 2017.
+The Department of Economics application to participate in the 2017-2018 undergraduate mentorship program is open until October 6, 2017.
 Specific information about how to apply will be shared with Econ majors in early summer 2017.

 In general, graduating seniors are given priority in the application process.
 Your work experience, extracurricular activities, previous career preparation, and GPA all factor in the admission decision as well.

 Students are encouraged to participate in the free programming offered through the mentorship program throughout the year.